holywyvern/sha256-test/README.md

 The endpoint is `POST /api/messages` with a JSOn body containing an attribute message, of type `string`.

+Linting is provided via [prettier](https://prettier.io/), I suggest using any plugin for your editor/IDE of choice.

 ## Updating environment

 The server uses the following environment variables: